 of this company?Claim this Profile

-First off, it's important to note that Cigna is a worldwide company, with customers in 30 countries around the world.
-This opens your health plans up to a wider network and potentially more coverage.
-For health plans in general, Cigna offers a wide selection, including:
+First of all, it's important to note that Cigna is a worldwide company, with customers in 30 countries around the world.
+No matter what kind of coverage or insurance plan a consumer is looking for, Cigna will probably have a good option available.

 Finally, the Cigna Vision Plan uses VSP for insurance and covers an annual eye exam as well as a new pair of glasses or contacts each year.
-Your copays with this plan depend on your individual plan, however.
+Your copays with this benefit plan depend on your individual plan, however.

 The Cigna website is fairly easy to navigate.
 Before becoming a member, you can tour the patient portal that Cigna has created for all members.
 This gets you acquainted with the website and allows you to see what resources you would have as a member.

 If you decide to register with Cigna, your resources expand even more.
 You're able to, of course, log into your patient portal and view your personal account information.
 Just as important, you can check a claim's status, acquire an ID card, find the form you need to download, look up your benefits, and find a doctor that works within Cigna's network (if you haven't already verified this).

 Cigna is more than its own company.
 It also functions as the parent company for the following insurance subsidiaries:

-Aside from these, Cigna owns Cigna Voluntary, Choicelinx, and Union & Government-all companies that focus on various aspects of the customer experience with insurance.
 Aside from providing a fairly large network, Cigna gives members perks like a home delivery pharmacy and discounts on healthy products.
 These discounts come through the Healthy Rewards program-which, as you can guess, provides rewards for members who want to make healthier decisions in life.
 These products range from a Lasik procedure to natural supplements, to alternative medicine, to possibly more conventional changes like a membership at a gym.
-Cigna also gives members education about health care.
-Should your doctor suggest that you need an MRI, a PET scan, or a CT scan, you would benefit from the Informed Choice Program.
-Through this, Cigna informs you about facilities that would charge you the least amount of money for one of these procedures.
-Finally, Cigna offers not just one but two mobile apps.
-With myCigna, the first, you can review your account balance, check a claim's status, find a doctor, and perform other member tasks.
-The second app, Cigna Envoy, allows you specifically to get an ID card, check a claim, or contact Cigna with personal health questions.

-With 86 million customers around the globe, customer service should be important to this company.
-And it is.
+With 86 million customers around the globe, customer service is important to Cigna.
 Cigna promises live customer service that is available 24 hours a day, 7 days a week, 365 days of the year.
 You can contact Cigna via mail, email, phone, or live chat.
 Their mobile apps make communication much more convenient and transparent too.
 Cigna's company website is intuitive to use overall.

 Aside from short-term disability insurance, there's no clear mention of Cigna providing short-term health insurance (one health plan that many other competitors do provide).
 They ought to be more clear about their stance on this type of plan as well.